srinivma1/API-UI-test-karate-example/README.md

-# API Testing with Karate Spring boot example
+# API & UI Automation Testing with Karate

+# API Testing

 This is a sample spring-boot project to demonstrate to use karate for API testing